 Isn’t this going to have a negative effect on being able to share the gospel?

 I don’t know is the only honest answer.
 But what I do know that the only way not to offend anyone is not to say or do anything of substance or significance.
 As Jesus said, “Woe to you when everyone speaks well of you“.

 I believe that God is able to use all circumstances for His glory and purposes – even painful & divisive circumstances.
 At the heart of my situation is the ability to share thoughts, ideas & beliefs which others might disagree of even find offensive.
 If we allow that freedom to be eroded or removed, then we lose the freedom to share the gospel full stop.

 Again, I would urge you to listen to this discussion on the fundamental importance of free-speech to all our other freedoms.
 Even if there are some short-term opportunities lost, history teaches us that handing over the liberty to speak freely is a greater threat to the gospel.

 Shouldn’t you “turn the other cheek”?

 If this were just a personal slight to my character or my reputation then yes, I should probably turn the other cheek.
 But here are some questions I have considered since this situation arose:

 - If the “slap on the cheek” affects not only yourself but others, should we still offer up the other cheek?
-By making allegations against me, my accusers have not only ‘slapped my cheek’ but the cheek of everyone else who shares my views (and there are others I know of who still work in the same setting as my accusers and who happen to share many of my views).
+By making allegations against me, my accusers have not only ‘slapped my cheek’ but the cheek of everyone else who shares my views (and there are others I know of who work in the same schools and who happen to share many of my views).

 But it is right that I should be challenged to respond to the situation in a Christian way.
 Let me share some of the scriptures that have challenged me in my situation: